LivePersonInc/developer-center/pages/newdocuments/Security & Authenication/Authentication/DetailedAPI.md

   lpTag.identities.push(identityFn);
   function identityFn(callback) {
       callback({
-          iss: "replace with issuer",
+          iss: "<REPLACE_WITH_ISSUER>",
           acr: "loa1",
-          sub: "replace with customerID"
+          sub: "<REPLACE_WITH_CustomerID>"
       });
   }

 ```
 **Identity object description**

+All 3 object keys are mandatory.
 * iss - Issuer, who identified the consumer - usually the brand.
-Any value is accepted.
+Any alphanumeric string value is accepted.
 * acr - Authentication Context Class Reference, the level of the authentication.
 Currently, we support the level loa1 only and thus only it should be used here.
 * sub - unique and non-guessable identifier of the consumer.
 This is used to identify returning users and immediately continue an open conversation.